AdamKobus/compose-navigation/docs/tutorial/09_checking_the_result_of_nav.md

 ![Checking the result of nav action](assets/09_result.gif)

-As you can see, in case of double click, the invalid action has been rejected almost instantly.
+As you can see, in the case of double click, the invalid action has been rejected almost instantly.
 That's because no actual interaction with `NavHostController` happens in such case.

 ### [Back to tutorials list](README.md)